 The beers available weren’t just confined to the festival theme though and there were some ‘exotic’ flavours including a Banana Beer that got the big thumbs down from James of überlin.

 The stallholders had lots of ploys to entice the crowds: some were decorated in bright colours; some covered in merchandise; but the most popular stalls were those staffed by young women in sexy nurses uniforms – the owners having realised that cleavage, stockings and suspenders were a big hit with beer drinkers (sorry no pictures).

 There were plenty of musicians along the length of the festival entertaining the crowds with everything from classic rock to German Schlager.

 One thing that struck me as very different to beer festivals in the UK was the cross-section of people who were there.
 And the atmosphere was certainly a stark contrast to Berlin’s (often self-consciously) über-hip bar and club scenes.

-The eighteenth International Berlin Beer Festival (18.
-Internationales Berliner Bierfestival) will take place from 1-3 August 2014.
+The nineteenth International Berlin Beer Festival (19.
+Internationales Berliner Bierfestival) will take place from 7-9 August 2015.